aspose-pdf/Aspose.PDF-Documentation/net/plugins/html/_index.md

 ---

-Aspose.PDF is a powerful and versatile library that allows you to work with PDF documents in various ways.
-One of the features of Aspose.PDF is the ability to use plugins that extend its functionality and provide more capabilities.
 In this article, we will show you how to use the PdfHtml plugin, which can convert PDF files to and from HTML files.

 ## Prerequisites

-To follow this tutorial, you will need the following:
+You will need the following:

 * Visual Studio 2019 or later
 * Aspose.PDF for .NET 21.1 or later
 * A sample PDF file and a sample HTML file

-You can download the Aspose.PDF and Aspose.PDF.Plugins libraries from the official website or install them using the NuGet Package Manager in Visual Studio.
+You can download the Aspose.PDF for .NET library from the official website or install them using the NuGet Package Manager in Visual Studio.

 ## Steps